 Advent Activity Printables

-There are 30 activities total.
+There are 30 pre-printed activities.
 And they’re full of fun things that families can do together.
 Things like watching a Christmas movie, going to see Christmas lights, making cookies, and going to see Santa.

 (That’s my ‘nice’ handwriting.
 Now you see why I stick to digital designs!)